-Routine Function CUNMBR or ZUNMBR Multiplies a general matrix with the unitary transformation matrix reduced to bidiagonal form, as determined by CGEBRD or ZGEBRD.
-CUNMHR or ZUNMHR Multiplies a general matrix by the unitary matrix reduced to Hessenberg form by CGEHRD or ZGEHRD.
-CUNMLQ (P) or ZUNMLQ (P) Multiplies a general matrix by the unitary matrix from an LQ factorization, as returned by CGELQF or ZGELQF.
-CUNMQL (P) or ZUNMQL (P) Multiplies a general matrix by the unitary matrix from a QL factorization, as returned by CGEQLF or ZGEQLF.
-CUNMQR (P) or ZUNMQR (P) Multiplies a general matrix by the unitary matrix from a QR factorization, as returned by CGEQRF or ZGEQRF.
-CUNMRQ (P) or ZUNMRQ (P) Multiplies a general matrix by the unitary matrix from an RQ factorization, as returned by CGERQF or ZGERQF.
-CUNMRZ or ZUNMRZ Multiplies a general matrix by the unitary matrix from an RZ factorization, as returned by CTZRZF or ZTZRZF.
-CUNMTR or ZUNMTR Multiplies a general matrix by the unitary transformation matrix reduced to tridiagonal form by CHETRD or ZHETRD.
-Unitary Matrix in Packed Storage CUPGTR or ZUPGTR Generates the unitary transformation matrix from a tridiagonal matrix determined by CHPTRD or ZHPTRD.
-CUPMTR or ZUPMTR Multiplies a general matrix by the unitary transformation matrix reduced to tridiagonal form by CHPTRD or ZHPTRD.
+Routine Function CUNM2R or ZUNM2R Multiplies a general matrix by an unitary matrix from a QR factorization determined by CGEQRF or ZGERLF (unblocked algorithm).
+CUNMBR or ZUNMBR Multiplies a general matrix with an unitary transformation matrix reduced to a bidiagonal form, as determined by CGEBRD or ZGEBRD.
+CUNMHR or ZUNMHR Multiplies a general matrix by an unitary matrix reduced to the Hessenberg form by CGEHRD or ZGEHRD.
+CUNML2 or ZUNML2 Multiplies a general matrix by an unitary matrix from an LQ factorization determined by CGELQF or ZGELQF (unblocked algorithm).
+CUNMLQ or ZUNMLQ Multiplies a general matrix by an unitary matrix from an LQ factorization, as returned by CGELQF or ZGELQF.
+CUNMQL or ZUNMQL Multiplies a general matrix by an unitary matrix from a QL factorization, as returned by CGEQLF or ZGEQLF.
+CUNMQR or ZUNMQR Multiplies a general matrix by an unitary matrix from a QR factorization, as returned by CGEQRF or ZGEQRF.
+CUNMR2 or ZUNMR2 Multiplies a general matrix by an unitary matrix from an RQ factorization determined by ${\tt CGERQF}$ or ${\tt ZGERQF}$ (unblocked algorithm).
+CUNMR3 or ZUNMR3 Multiplies a general matrix by an unitary matrix from an RZ factorization determined by $\tt CTZRZF$ or $\tt ZTZRZF$ (unblocked algorithm).
+CUNMRQ or ZUNMRQ Multiplies a general matrix by an unitary matrix from an RQ factorization, as returned by CGERQF or ZGERQF.
+CUNMRZ or ZUNMRZ Multiplies a general matrix by an unitary matrix from an RZ factorization, as returned by CTZRZF or ZTZRZF.
+CUNMTR or ZUNMTR Multiplies a general matrix by an unitary transformation matrix reduced to tridiagonal form by CHETRD or ZHETRD.
+Unitary Matrix in Packed Storage CUPGTR (P) or ZUPGTR (P) Generates an unitary transformation matrix from a tridiagonal matrix determined by CHPTRD or ZHPTRD.
+CUPMTR or ZUPMTR Multiplies a general matrix by an unitary transformation matrix reduced to tridiagonal form by CHPTRD or ZHPTRD.